 ALL undergraduate students are required to live on campus in a University-owned or controlled facility unless they apply properly and receive final approval from Housing Services to reside off campus or commute from home (with a parent or guardian in residence).
 Non-traditional-age students may live in a home or privately-owned rental unit.

 A small number of upperclass students may be given permission to reside off campus.

-Eligibility is determined by three main factors:
+Eligibility is determined by the following factors: